 It's Never "Just" an Ankle Sprain

-Why you might want to get that sprained ankle looked at
+Why you should get that sprained ankle looked at early.

 It’s “just” an ankle sprain.
 You hear it every weekend, at footy grounds, netball courts and hockey pitches all over this country (COVID permitting, of course!).